-Brazil, one of the largest broadband markets in Latin America, has the highest rate of active mobile broadband subscriptions in BRICS in 2015, followed by Russia and China.
-Russia has the highest fixed broadband subscriptions rate in BRICS in 2015.
-It is one of the top countries that have succeeded in providing affordable fixed broadband, with subscriber costs meeting the affordability criteria of the UN International Telecommunication Union for more than 90 per cent of Russian households.
-India scores relatively lower in email usage, B2B and B2C ICT use which is linked to underdeveloped ICT infrastructure.
+Brazil, one of the largest broadband markets in Latin America, had the highest rate of active mobile broadband subscriptions in the BRICS in 2015, followed by Russia and China.
+Russia had the highest fixed broadband subscriptions rate in the BRICS in 2015.
+It is one of the top countries that has succeeded in providing affordable fixed broadband, with subscriber costs meeting the affordability criteria of the UN International Telecommunication Union for more than 90 per cent of Russian households.31 India scores relatively lower in email usage, B2B and B2C ICT use, which is linked to underdeveloped ICT infrastructure.
 However, in terms of services trade, India stands out among the BRICS thanks to its advancement in IT-enabled outsourcing activities.
-India is also one of the fastest growing economies in the G20, with 7.9 per cent growth rate in 2015-16 and an expected growth rate of 7.5 per cent in 2016-17.
+India is also one of the fastest growing economies in the G20, with 7.9 per cent growth rate in 2015-1632 and an expected growth rate of 7.5 per cent in 2016-17.33